 Orrick Global Operations Center

-This former Wheeling Stamping Company’s manufacturing plant/ warehouse complex was adaptive reused and renovated to create some of the most creative office space in the State.
-This four-story, 88,000 SF former historic warehouse is now a high tech “back office” for a major multinational company, and includes dozens of office, multiple open work areas, conference rooms, kitchen and dining room, break rooms, etc. The greatest challenge was to convert the 100 year old once very industrial wood-framed building into a modern “Class A” office facility while retaining the historical heritage of the structure.
+This former Wheeling Stamping Company’s manufacturing plant/warehouse complex was adaptive reused and renovated to create some of the most creative office space in the state.
+This four-story, 88,000 SF former historic warehouse is now a high-tech “back office” for a major multinational company.
+The greatest challenge was to convert the 100-year-old once very industrial wood-framed building into a modern “Class A” office facility while retaining the historical heritage of the structure.
 This $8 million project won a WV AIA Merit Award.

 Adaptive Reuse, Commercial / Office

 - 2002 West Virginia AIA Merit Award